2 Part Course |

 • Use of drafts

-• Corporate report writing with multiple authors concludes this section of our corporate finance writing course
+• Corporate report writing with multiple contributors is the final topic covered in this section of our effective business writing course

 Case Study 2: The concepts described above are illustrated by six small business writing case studies, including;